 Ice house at Towneley Hall - Burnley

-Ice house in the grounds of Towneley Park.
-Believed to have been built by the Towneleys in the C17, and formerly used to store ice for use in Towneley Hall.
+Ice house in the grounds of Towneley Park, believed to have been built C17 and formerly used to store ice for use in Towneley Hall.
 The ice house is constructed of brick and stone, under an earth mound.
 It was repaired in 1976 and was open to the public by appointment.
-It is now very overgrown and obscured by saplings, brambles and ivy.
-It is currently a bat roost and the needs of this protected species will need to be taken in to account when dealing with the vegetation.
-The owner, Burnley Council, is exploring options.
+The Council has now removed saplings, brambles, and ivy.
+A bat survey is planned, followed by a condition survey to identify priorities for action.

 Site Details